dnzhng/defiler/README.txt

  * Implementation details
  *************************/

+Assumption: we will assume that when recovering from a failure (and rebooting), that the constants will not change (this means less metadata in the inode blocks)

 /*
  * This section should contain the implementation details and a overview of the
  * results.
 You are required to provide a good README document along with the